Delek Logistics Partners, LP research snapshot

 information Richness

 B-level information richness.
-DKL has SEC filings, quarterly earnings releases, analyst coverage (Mizuho, Barclays), and accessible operating metrics for its logistics segments.
-Less transparent are the specific contract economics with Delek US Holdings, growth project returns, and distributable cash flow coverage details.
+DKL has SEC filings including the Q1 2026 Form 10-Q, quarterly earnings releases and conference calls, analyst coverage from UBS, Mizuho, Raymond James, Truist, and Citi, and accessible segment and volume data.
+Less transparent are the specific contract economics with Delek US Holdings, growth project returns, and the full capital structure detail behind the reported debt figures.

 bias Check